oj-codes/learnwithoj.com/content/posts/Navigating-Georgia-Techs-Computing-in-Python-I-Course.md

 ---
 In my early days of learning Python, I thought it was all about mastering syntax and memorizing commands.
 Then, I encountered my first bug - a misplaced colon that turned my elegant code into gibberish.
 I soon realized that Python isn't just a language; it's a test of patience, a humbling journey where a tiny punctuation mark can wield immense power!

-Thankfully Georgia Tech released a free beginner-friendly course that unpacks Python programming in a digestible and engaging way: [Computing in Python I: Fundamentals and Procedural Programming](https://www.edx.org/course/computing-in-python-i-fundamentals-and-procedural).
-This course not only introduces students to Python syntax and procedural programming, but also fosters computational thinking and problem-solving skills, vital tools for any budding programmer.
+Thankfully Georgia Tech released a free beginner-friendly series of courses that unpacks Python programming in a digestible and engaging way: [Introduction to Python Programming](https://www.edx.org/professional-certificate/introduction-to-python-programming).

+This post will go over the first course in the series called [Computing in Python I: Fundamentals and Procedural Programming](https://www.edx.org/course/computing-in-python-i-fundamentals-and-procedural).
+It not only introduces students to Python syntax and procedural programming, but also fosters computational thinking and problem-solving skills, vital tools for any budding programmer.

 ### Python Why Bother?